AztecProtocol/aztec-packages/yarn-project/cli/README.md

 ### get-accounts

-Gets all the Aztec accounts stored in a PXE
+Gets all the Aztec accounts stored in a PXE.

 Syntax: